R-Cardenas/pipelines_clean/README.md

 ![figure-3](misc/figure3.png)

+The entries can be named anything, it is the dashes that are important to seperate these fields in the pipeline.
+Also, if there is one sample from different lanes, ensure that the sample field are the same in both.

 ### Tutorial

 #### 1. Download repo

 In order to test the pipeline download clone this repository to your working directory using: